DigForASPFramework/sts-tai-ontology/README.md

 6. **Add** `relativePath="sts-tai-ontology.owl"` and set it to the path of the ontology in your local drive
 7. **Run** the BaseVISor executable with your .bvr file

 Feel free to contribute to the ontology and use it for research or academic purposes.
-For any inquiries or collaborations, please contact [insert contact details].
+For any inquiries or collaborations, please contact [stsontology@gmail.com].